NxPKG/khulnasoft-docs/content/api-shield/security/volumetric-abuse-detection.md

 Volumetric Abuse Detection rate limits are generated on a per-session basis.
 Unlike traditional rate limits, which are based on IP addresses, Volumetric Abuse Detection rate limits are not as susceptible to false positives when traffic to your API increases.

 Volumetric Abuse Detection rate limits are a way to prevent blatant volumetric abuse while minimizing false positives.
-If you are trying to prevent abusive bot traffic altogether, refer to Cloudflare’s [Bot solutions](/bots/).
+If you are trying to prevent abusive bot traffic altogether, refer to Khulnasoft’s [Bot solutions](/bots/).

 ## Process